Oxford in Bloom 2004

 Security guards for charity shop

-The Marie Curie Cancer Care shop in Headington has been using prisoners on licence as security guards:
+The Marie Curie Cancer Care shop in Headington started using prisoners on licence as security guards:

 New bus and cycle lane